Sunset at Haleakala better than sunrise

 Art gallery in Makawao

-As we had time, we stopped in Makawao and explored some really cool businesses there.
+As we had time, we stopped in Makawao and explored some cool businesses there.

 Sherri Reeve Gallery and Gifts was a beautiful store with unique handmade gifts, paintings, and t-shirts with beautiful colors and prints on them.